Prairie Piping Amateur Invitational Event

 In solo competition, he was twice invited to the Livingston Invitational, is an eight-time Alberta Provincial Champion, and earned numerous prizes on the British Columbia circuit.
 He is also widely respected as a piping educator, having taught hundreds of students and instructed at both Piping Hot Summer Drummer and Sound Advice.
 Beyond the competition platform, he has appeared with the Calgary Philharmonic Orchestra and Calgary Opera, where he currently serves as Director of Marketing and Communications.

-2026 Requirements: players will play theb Urlar of a piobaireachd without tuning when they take the stage, then will have 3 minutes to re-tune drones before playing a 4-6 minute selection of their own choice.
-Players are adjudicated on the medley only for the main prize, and there will a separate award for the Urlar.
+2026 Requirements: players will play the Urlar of a piobaireachd without tuning when they take the stage, then will have 3 minutes to re-tune drones before playing a 4-6 minute selection of their own choice.
+Players are adjudicated on the medley only for the main prize, and there will be a separate award for the Urlar.

 Past Winners - Pro